Mahran-xo/Quran-Reciters-Classifier/README.md

 ## Overview

 This project focuses on developing a simple classification model that identifies Quran reciters from audio files.
 The model takes an audio file as input and outputs the predicted reciter.
-Spectrograms of SIFT features are employed to achieve accurate classification.
+Spectrograms of STFT features are employed to achieve accurate classification.

 ## Reciters